tohyuting/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
+* can save `UserMacros` objects in json format and read it back.
+* can save `CommandHistory` objects in json format and read it back.
 * can save the clinic data in json format and read it back.

 ### Common classes